toromoti/workon.sh/README.md

       deactivate
     }

 This example shows setting up Python virtualenv.
+That's right, `.workon` file is a shell-script that defines the function, simply.
 `workonresetfunc` is executed when you go out from work-directory.

 Example